AriFordsham/GHCWiki/default-superclass-instances.md

 The common factor is that one instance declaration is expanded into several with the method definitions distributed appropriately among them.

+---

+# Applications

+*If you want superclass instances, add yourself below with a quick sketch of what your application is*